-In 2020 the world of pellet grills is getting interesting.
-Danson’s is promoting a third brand of pellet grill, Country Smokers, to compliment their Louisiana Grills and Pit Boss product lines.
+In 2020 the world of pellet grills got interesting.
+Danson’s is promoting a third brand of pellet grill, Country Smokers, to complement their Louisiana Grills and Pit Boss product lines.
 Oklahoma Joe is introducing its first three pellet smokers and Weber-Stephens is bringing its first two pellet grills to market.
 In addition, several established brands are coming out with new tweaks to old designs.

-Out of all of these changes the barbecue world is most intrigued about the introduction of the Weber Smokefire pellet grills.
-Weber appears to have been strategic in their market entry as their two grills, the Smokefire EX4 and EX6, are designed to go head to head with the Ironside series pellet grill produced by Traeger.
+Out of all these changes the barbecue world is most intrigued about the introduction of the Weber Smokefire pellet grills.
+Weber appears to have been strategic in their market entry as their two grills, the Smokefire EX4 and EX6, are designed to go head to head with the pellet grills produced by Traeger.

 Weber vs Traeger

-Comparing the Weber Smokefire EX4 directly against the Traeger Ironwood 650 gives you an idea of what Weber is up to.
+The Smokefire grills were specifically designed to compete head to head with the Traeger Ironwood grills.
+Comparing the Weber Smokefire EX4 directly against the Traeger Ironwood 650 gives you an idea of what Weber had in mind.

 - Weber: $999

 - Traeger: 649 square inches

 The Smokefire is a little bigger, a lot hotter and 20% less expensive than the Ironwood.
 You get the same trend on the larger Smokefire EX6 vs the Ironwood 885.

 Let’s take a closer look at the issue of cooking area.
 The Weber grill has 3.5% more grilling space than the Traeger and, for all practical purposes, that difference is insignificant.
 I highlight the grilling area because it defined Weber’s strategy for the Smokefire series: Make a grill that is better than Traeger in every single detail.

 So if the grate size isn’t that big of a deal then what, other than price, really makes the Weber grill different?